Please direct questions to Janet Cabe in the Controller's Office: 227-2736.

 These guidelines are provided to assist departments with the receipting and depositing processes to meet their requirements, while complying with University and State policies and procedures.

-Departments must use pre-numbered, official WCU receipt books when taking payments from customers/participants.
+Departments must use pre-numbered, official WCU receipt books when taking payments from customers/participants unless they can provide a copy of a receipt or a batch report from a payment system.
 The Cashier's Office maintains a log of all receipt books issued to each department.
 Departments must maintain the location of the receipt book at all times.

 Instructions for Using Campus Receipt Books